Both carers and users

 There is a need for fully-funded family-friendly

-policies for consumers of public services, as well
+policies for consumers of public services, as

-widespread childcare and nursery provision together
+to see widespread childcare and nursery provision

-with comprehensive policies for carers with other
+together with comprehensive policies for carers

-dependants.
+with other dependants.

 Women still accept the main responsibility for